Key Points:

 Financing a commercial solar power system

-There are a number of ways to finance a commercial solar system install in Australia, however the most common option is a commercial solar power purchase agreement.
+There are several ways to finance a commercial solar system installation in Australia, however, the most common option is a commercial solar power purchase agreement.

 Power purchase agreement (PPA)

-A power purchase agreement, or PPA for short, is an arrangement between a solar provider and property owner whereby the provider designs, builds, services and owns a solar panel system but houses it on the property owner’s rooftop or elsewhere on the property.
-This comes at no upfront cost to the property owner as the provider absorbs the costs of the installation and solar products.
-The solar provider then charges the property owner for all the energy generated from that system as a means to pay off the system.
+A power purchase agreement, or PPA for short, is an arrangement between a solar provider and property owner whereby the provider pays for, designs, builds, services and owns a solar panel system housed on the property owner’s premises.

-Contract lengths may vary for commercial solar power purchase agreements and some may be more inclusive than others so it’s important to do your research and compare a range of quotes and agreements first before making a purchase decision.
+Contract lengths may vary for commercial solar PPAs, so it’s important to do your research and compare a range of quotes and agreements before making a purchase decision.

 Green loans

 Another way to finance a commercial solar system may be through the use of a green loan.
 These are loans offered by financial institutions that are intended for a cause that will be ‘environmentally friendly’.
-Lenders will likely quantify environmentally friendly causes differently though so it’s important to understand what your options are from the get-go.
+Lenders will likely classify eco-friendly causes differently, so it’s important to understand what your options are from the start.

 You can compare green loans for free here